 Hedging – An action taken by an individual, company, or institution to seek protection against possible adverse effects due to price changes in the future.

-Hot Money - Financial funds which are moved from one country to another to take advantage of more favorably interest rates, exchanges rates, inflation rates, taxation rates, labor rates, or security consideration (see International Value Theory).
+Hot Money – Financial funds that are moved from one country to another to take advantage of more favorable interest rates, exchange rates, inflation rates, taxation rates, labor rates, or security considerations (see International Value Theory).

 IMF (International Monetary Funds) – Organized in 1945 to provide loans for postwar reconstruction and to promote the development of less developed countries.

 Implicit Price Index (IPI) – Also known as the GNP Deflator.
 A weighted average of the price indexes used to deflate the components of GNP.
 Real GNP = (Nominal GNP / IPI) therefore IPI = (Nominal GNP / Real GNP).

-Incidence - The range of occurrence or influence of an economic act.
+Incidence – The range of occurrence or influence of economic activity.

-Indirect Taxation - A tax which can be shifted to someone other than the individual or company originally paying the tax such as excise taxes, taxes on business or business properties.
+Indirect Taxation – A tax that can be shifted to someone other than the individual or company originally paying the tax such as excise taxes, taxes on business or business properties.

 Inflationary Gap – The amount by which aggregate demand exceeds aggregate supply at full employment, thereby causing inflationary pressures.

 Innovation Theory – An explanation offered by Joseph Schumpeter (1883-1950) which attributes business cycles and economic development to innovations that forward-looking businesspersons adopt in order to reduce costs and increase profits.
 Once an innovation proves successful, other businesspersons follow with the same or with similar techniques, and these innovations cause fluctuations in investment which result in business cycles.
 The innovation theory has also been used as a partial explanation of how profits arise in a competitive capitalistic system.

-Inside Money - A term which refers to actual money deposited opposite of “outside money” (fiat money).
+Inside Money – A term that refers to actual money deposited opposite of “outside money” (fiat money).